Rainey Bethea

 Rainey Bethea (c.
 1909 (Note: Bethea's birthdate has not been conclusively proven.
 He variously gave his birth year as 1909 to 1913.
 His Kentucky prison record states he was born October 16, 1909, but this might have been an approximation.
 The birthdate on his death certificate is blank.
 The 1910 United States Census for Bethea Township, Dillon County, South Carolina, lists a "Rainey Bethea," age 5, step son of Strans Bethea and son of Beulah Bethea.
-Similarly, a Rainey Bethea, Jr., age 11, son of Rainey Bethea, Sr., appears in the 1920 United States Census for Reaves Township, Marion County, South Carolina.) – August 14, 1936), was the last person publicly executed in the United States.
-Bethea, who confessed to the rape and killing of a 70-year-old woman named Lischia Edwards, was convicted of her rape and publicly hanged in Owensboro, Kentucky.
-It seems very likely that Bethea was the last person to be publicly executed in the United States because the executions in Missouri of Roscoe Jackson and others in 1936 and 1937 were already semipublic.
+Similarly, a Rainey Bethea, Jr., age 11, son of Rainey Bethea, Sr., appears in the 1920 United States Census for Reaves Township, Marion County, South Carolina.) – August 14, 1936), was the last person publicly executed in Kentucky.
+Bethea, who confessed to the rape and killing of a 70-year-old woman named Lishia Edwards, was convicted of her rape and publicly hanged in Owensboro, Kentucky.

 Biography

 Early life

 Little is known about Bethea's life before he arrived in Owensboro in 1933.
 Born around 1909 in Roanoke, Virginia, Bethea was an African-American man orphaned after the death of his mother in 1919 and his father in 1926.
 He worked for the Rutherford family and lived in their basement for about a year, and then he moved to a cabin behind the house of a man named Emmett Wells.
 He worked as a laborer and later rented a room from a woman, Mrs. Charles Brown.
 He also attended a Baptist church.

-Bethea's first run-in with the law happened in 1935, when he was charged with breach of the peace and then fined $20.
+Bethea's criminal record began in 1935, when he was charged with breach of the peace and then fined $20.
 In April of the same year, he was caught stealing two purses from the Vogue Beauty Shop.
 Since the value of the purses exceeded $25, Bethea was convicted of a felony, grand larceny, and consequently sentenced to one year in the Kentucky State Penitentiary at Eddyville.
 He arrived there on June 1, 1935, and his prison physical exam information describes him as 5 ft.
 4 3/8 inches (1.635 m) tall and weighing 128 lb.
 He gained parole half a year later on December 1, 1935.